kathlynpurcell/cygrid/docs/quick_tour.rst

         )
     plt.show()

-Here, we have omitted the code to read-in or generate the raw data samples, `lon`, `lat`, and `rawdata`.
-The `lon` and `lat` need to be one-dimensional arrays (or lists), while `rawdata` must have two dimensions (first dimension needs to have the same length as `lon` and `lat`, second dimension is the number of spectral channels - use 1 if only one map is desired).
+Here, we have omitted the code to read-in the raw data samples, `lon`, `lat`, and `rawdata`.
+The `lon` and `lat` need to be one-dimensional arrays (or lists), while `rawdata` must have two dimensions (first dimension needs to have the same length as `lon` and `lat`, second dimension is the number of spectral channels - use One if only one map is desired).
 Likewise, the code to setup the target FITS/WCS header is not explicitly shows.
 Anything that `~astropy.WCS` would accept to create a spatial WCS is sufficient.